 To tackle rising Covid cases, Nashik charges ₹5 for hour-long market visit

-Some were not very happy with the fee.
-“The new rule is nonsense.
-I had to pay ₹10 for two hours only to check the availability of a few things in market,” said Aditi Kulkarni, a student.
+Some were not happy with the fee.
+“The new rule makes no sense.
+I had to pay ₹10 for two hours only to check the availability of a few things in the market,” said Aditi Kulkarni, a student.

 Justifying the decision, Nashik police commissioner Deepak Pandey said, “We have adopted a different approach.
-The intension behind charging ₹5 is to control crowd and contain the Covid-19 surge.”
+The intention behind charging ₹5 is to control the crowd and contain the Covid-19 surge.”

 The city has already witnessed lockdown twice during weekends this month.
 The state government is now planning stricter measures across Maharashtra to control the spread of the virus.

-Recently, chief minister Uddhav Thackeray had also pointed out that people were not wearing masks, marriage halls were allowing more than the allowed number of guests, people were crowding market places and not observing social distancing and private offices were calling to work more than 50% of staff in one go.
+Recently, chief minister Uddhav Thackeray had also pointed out that people were not wearing face masks in public places, marriage halls were allowing more than the allowed number of guests, people were crowding market places and not observing social distancing and private offices were calling to work more than 50 per cent of staff in one go.